Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 What to do instead

-If you can't pay your student loan, contact the lender immediately to learn about your options.
+If you can't pay your student loan, contact the lender or servicer immediately to learn about your options.
 But be cautious of deferment programs that prolong the debt substantially.

 If you want to buy a new or used car, but you haven’t paid off your current vehicle, auto dealers normally let you roll over an existing auto loan.
 You trade in your current car, and the dealer adds the balance from the old loan to the new one.